SemerNahdi/pettify/README.md

    * Functionality

-      - Vet view was implemented so that vets have access to Patients and their Pets so that they can provide perscriptions, diets, and lab documents effectively.
+      - Vet view was implemented so that vets have access to Patients and their Pets so that they can provide prescriptions, diets, and lab documents effectively.
       - Admin account that is the only account type that has the ability to create Vets and still has all the functionality of a Vet account.
       - Data on screen automatically refreshes when data is changed for a Patient or Pet, this makes the app feel responsive and live when using the app.
 Before to see any changes you had to re-navigate to the screen and in some cases this meant signing out and back into the account.
       - Forgot Password option on Login Screen so that users can reset their password if they lose their information or for new vets to create a secure login.